 9.2.3 Payment of Deductibles.
-The insurance provided by Owner under Section 9.2 shall have the deductibles provided in Exhibit H-2 and Owner shall be solely responsible for the payment of all such deductible amounts, unless the loss or damage is caused in whole or in part by the fault or negligence of Contractor, in which case the deductible shall be apportioned between Contractor and Owner in proportion to the degree of fault of each.
+The insurance provided by Construction Manager under Section 9.2 shall have the deductibles provided in Exhibit H-2 and Construction Manager shall be solely responsible for the payment of all such deductible amounts, unless the loss or damage is caused in whole or in part by the fault or negligence of Contractor, in which case the deductible shall be apportioned between Contractor and Construction Manager in proportion to the degree of fault of each.

 9.3 Certificates and Cancellations.

 9.3.1 Contractor Certificates.
-Prior to commencement of activities on the Site, Contractor shall deliver to Owner certificates of insurance evidencing compliance with the requirements of Section 9.1.
+Prior to commencement of activities on the Site, Contractor shall deliver to Construction Manager certificates of insurance evidencing compliance with the requirements of Section 9.1.

-9.3.2 Owner Certificates.
-Prior to the start of Work, Owner shall deliver to Contractor certificates of insurance evidencing compliance with the requirements of Section 9.2.
+9.3.2 Construction Manager Certificates.
+Prior to the start of Work, Construction Manager shall deliver to Contractor certificates of insurance evidencing compliance with the requirements of Section 9.2.

 9.3.3 Notice of Cancellation.